 Honey, WandaVision is home!
-Marvel's half-sitcom, half-superhero epic is coming to Disney Plus by the end of 2020.
-WandaVision's release date was just announced — though it's a little later than we were expecting.
+Marvel's half-sitcom, half-superhero epic is coming to Disney Plus after the start of the new year.
+WandaVision's release date was recently announced — though it's a little later than we were expecting.
 Plus, a recent report from Entertainment Weekly delivered a bunch of juicy details about what head writer Jac Schaeffer calls "a love letter to the golden age of television."

 Their romance came to a sad end with Vision's death in Avengers: Infinity War, but this is the MCU — time is a flat circle.
 Somehow, Vision is part of this wacky reimagining of sitcoms, possibly thanks to Wanda's abilities.

 Here’s everything we know about WandaVision, including its release date, cast, plot, and more.

 WandaVision's release date is January 15, 2021.
 Disney Plus announced the news on Nov.
 12 with an announcement video:

 A new era arrives.
 Marvel Studios’ #WandaVision, an Original Series, is streaming Jan.
 15 on #DisneyPlus. pic.twitter.com/5pBd438tCiNovember 12, 2020

 The Wandavision trailer, which debuted on Sept.
 20, shows off how the series will creepily and eerily blend old school television tropes and technicolor aesthetics with the MCU antics we're all fond of.

 WandaVision’s two leads are Elizabeth Olsen as Wanda Maximoff / Scarlet Witch and Paul Bettany as Vision (thus the title … WandaVision).
 Wanda is an Avenger with formidable powers of telekinesis and telepathy, while Vision is a hybrid of the AI J.A.R.V.I.S., Ultron and the Mind Stone.